zach82/zach82.github.io/_pages/about.md

 <img src='/images/160px-Animhorse.gif' width="256">
 -->

 I am currently an Associate Professor at the Department of Computer Science and Technology at Hohai University, China.
-I hold a B.Eng. degree from **Southeast University, Nanjing, China**, awarded in 2002, and a Ph.D. degree from the **University of Wisconsin-Madison, USA**, awarded in 2015.
+I hold a B.Eng. degree from **Southeast University, Nanjing, China**, awarded in 2002, and a Ph.D. degree from the **University of Wisconsin-Madison, USA**, awarded in 2015, in Electrical and Computer Engineering.
 My research expertise lies in the fields of Artificial Intelligence, Distributed Computing, and their Applications.
-I have authored more than 20 papers and been granted more than 10 Invention Patents, exploring the application of these technologies in various domains.
+I have authored more than 20 papers and have been granted more than 10 Invention Patents, exploring the application of these technologies in various domains.

-My current research interests include **Federated Learning, Reinforcement Learning, and their Applications**.
+My current research interests include **Federated Learning, Multi-agent Reinforcement Learning, and their Applications**.

 Recent Publications
 ======